bobk48/linuxthetextbook/README.md

 weblinks.docx - Weblinks for all chapters.

+Plus, I just added back the W Chapters on Advanced System Proramming and TC shell scripting as Chap_W20,21,29, & 30.

-The above folders contain elements in either sub-folders, or in individual files, for your examination, use, and download.
+The folders contain elements in either sub-folders, or in individual files, for your examination, use, and download.

 The newly revised URL of the CRC website containing the supplementary material described in the Preface of the printed book is -